-- The Mobile Forensics Lab is fully operational.
-FWS is analyzing potential deployments for an upcoming operation. - Infrared X-Ray devices have been purchased and are continuing to be piloted at the Port of El Paso and Rio Rico. - FWS has purchased licensing for advanced intelligence software from Babel Street Analytics and IBM's i2 platform to assist in CWT along the southern border.
+- Infrared X-Ray devices have been purchased and are currently being piloted at the Port of El Paso. - FWS has purchased licensing for advanced intelligence software from Babel Street Analytics and IBM's i2 platform to assist in CWT along the southern border.